emmercm/www/src/blog/_postgres-audit-triggers.md

 This table holds information about cron jobs that execute on some schedule, using some de-normalized config.
 The config can be updated by humans, such as through a web UI, and changes will take effect on the next job execution.

 Let's say this flexible design has been working great for months and there hasn't been any need to change it.
 But then a bug ticket comes in that says a specific job wasn't working, or was producing unexpected results a week ago.
-You investigate the job and see it has been running and producing expected results for the last few days.
+You investigate the job and see it has been running fine for the last few days.
+Because you don't have any way to know what the job configuration was a week ago you reject the bug ticket and frustrate your customer.

 ```sql
 CREATE OR REPLACE FUNCTION audit_trigger()